MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 ### [WAS ND V85](#tab/was-nd-v85)

-The Marketplace image that you use to create the VMs is `RedHat:rhel-raw:86-gen2:latest`.
+The Azure Marketplace image that you use to create the VMs is `RedHat:rhel-raw:86-gen2:latest`.

 > [!NOTE]
 > You can query all the available Red Hat Enterprise Linux images provided by Red Hat by using [az vm image list](/cli/azure/vm/image#az-vm-image-list), as shown in the following example: